-Radmilo Marković, 42, studied journalism but never took his diploma; this didn’t stop him from working on breaking investigative stories and winning the Dejan Anastasijević award for the best online article.
+Radmilo Marković, 42, is working on breaking investigative stories and has won the Dejan Anastasijević award for the best online article.

 Radmilo, based in Belgrade, has been working for the last two years for BIRN Serbia.
 His report, “Illegally Legalised: The Corruption Involved in Building Belgrade”, was on buildings built without permits in Belgrade over the last seven years that were legalized by new construction legislation.

 His report angered the Mayor of Belgrade, Aleksandar Sapic, who filed two separate defamation lawsuits against BIRN Serbia, its editor, and journalists, including Radmilo, claiming that BIRN’s report had damaged his reputation and caused him mental anguish.

 Radmilo spoke to us about the award, his first defamation lawsuit, and about journalism in Serbia and its impact; sometimes he admits he feels that journalists’ work is almost meaningless, as investigative stories have little impact in terms of arrests or prosecutions in Serbia, where impunity is the king.